javacc/javacc/docs/faq.md

 ---

-This question is dependant on the application.
+This question is dependent on the application.
 A lot of simple applications only require a token manager.
 However, many people try to do too much with the lexical analyzer, for example they try to write an expression parser using only the lexical analyzer.

 <br>